DiJonai Carrington

-DiJonai Carrington (born January 8, 1998) is an American basketball player for the Connecticut Sun.
-She played college basketball for Stanford and later Baylor before being drafted by the Connecticut Sun in the 2021 WNBA draft.
+DiJonai Victoria Carrington (born January 8, 1998) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+She played college basketball for Stanford and Baylor before being drafted 20th overall by the Connecticut Sun in the 2021 WNBA draft.

 Early life

 Carrington attended Horizon Christian Academy in San Diego, California.
-She scored over 2,000 career points for Horizon, while averaging 18.8 ppg, 13.5 rpg, 4.0 apg, and 2.5 spg.
+She scored over 2,000 career points for Horizon, while averaging 18.8 points, 13.5 rebounds, 4.0 assists, and 2.5 steals per game.
 She was named a McDonald's All-American and a Jordan Brand Classic All-American.
 Following her outstanding high school career, she committed to play for Stanford.